notAI-tech/deepsegment/README.md

 ```

 # To Do:
+Add a sliding window for processing very long texts.

 Update the seqtag model to work with tf 2.0 (Change to tf.data may be).

 Train a single model for multi language segmentation.